 Convert Mixed Numbers to Improper Fractions

 If you're dividing mixed numbers, convert them to improper fractions before applying the "flip and multiply" rule.
 A mixed number is a whole number combined with a fraction, such as 2 1/2.
 To convert a mixed number to an improper fraction, multiply the whole number by the denominator of the fraction and add the numerator.
 Then, place the result over the original denominator.
-For example, 2 1/2 becomes (2 * 2 + 1) / 2 = 5/2.
+Take this: 2 1/2 becomes (2 * 2 + 1) / 2 = 5/2.

 Use Visual Aids

 Visual aids can be incredibly helpful for understanding fraction division, especially for visual learners.
 Tools like pie charts, fraction bars, and number lines can illustrate the concept of dividing fractions in a concrete and intuitive way.
-For example, if you're dividing 1/2 by 1/4, you can use a pie chart to show that there are two 1/4 portions in 1/2.
+As an example, if you're dividing 1/2 by 1/4, you can use a pie chart to show that there are two 1/4 portions in 1/2.

 Practice Regularly